HoneyRole/selling-partner-api-docs/.github/ISSUE_TEMPLATE/documentation-bug-report.md

+---
+name: Documentation Bug Report
+about: Report an error in our documentation
+title: "[BUG] Documentation"
+labels: bug, documentation
+assignees: ''

+---

 <!--
 PLEASE HELP US PROCESS GITHUB ISSUES FASTER BY PROVIDING THE FOLLOWING INFORMATION.
 ISSUES MISSING IMPORTANT INFORMATION MAY BE CLOSED WITHOUT INVESTIGATION.